MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 #### Next steps - customize the SharePoint Success Site

-Share the URLs for the M365 learning pathways administration site and the SharePoint Success site with the Site owners and members who will be responsible for customizing the site.
-Then, [customize](./customize-sss.md) M365 learning pathways playlist content and the look and feel of your SharePoint Success Site to meet the needs of your organization.
+Share the URLs for the Microsoft 365 learning pathways administration site and the SharePoint Success site with the Site owners and members who will be responsible for customizing the site.
+Then, [customize](./customize-sss.md) Microsoft 365 learning pathways playlist content and the look and feel of your SharePoint Success Site to meet the needs of your organization.

 <br>

 ### Site provisioning help

 - Reference [troubleshooting](/office365/customlearning/feedback) for provisioning help
-- See M365 learning pathways [FAQs](/office365/customlearning/faq)
+- See Microsoft 365 learning pathways [FAQs](/office365/customlearning/faq)
 - Share your [feedback](https://github.com/pnp/custom-learning-office-365/issues) with us